 The Big Give

-Christmas Challenge 2017
+Christmas Challenge 2018

-What project are we raising money for?
+What did we raise money for?

 'The arts can keep us well, aid our recovery and support longer lives better lived.'

-- All-Party Parliamentary Group on Arts, Health and Wellbeing Inquiry Report 2017
+The All-Party Parliamentary Group on Arts, Health and Wellbeing Inquiry Report 2017